PlantsGenesBugs/TidyTuesday/2022/week8/README.md

 ## Week 8

 This week the data comes from [Freedom House](https://freedomhouse.org/reports/publication-archives).
 This NGO conducts research and advocacy on democracy, political freedom, and human rights.
-They gather data on 7 main topics for each country:
+They gather data on 7 main topics for each country, split between the main categories of Political Rights and Civil Liberties:

 *Political rights*
 - Electoral Process: executive and legislative elections, and electoral framework (3 questions)